-The school will keep a small stock of paracetamol, ibuprofen and antihistamine, all other medication must be supplied by the parent/guardian in the original pharmacist's container clearly labelled and include details of possible side effects e.g. manufacturer's instructions and/or patient information leaflet (PIL).
+The school will keep a small stock of paracetamol, ibuprofen and antihistamine, for administration with parental consent (please see template B for symptoms that arise during the school day.
+All other medication must be supplied by the parent/guardian in the original pharmacist's container clearly labelled and include details of possible side effects e.g. manufacturer's instructions and/or patient information leaflet (PIL).
 Medicines must be delivered to the school office with the appropriate consent form Template C and/or C1 (Appendix 2).
-The school will inform the parent/guardian of the time and dose of any medication administered at the end of each day by email.
+The school will inform the parent/guardian of the time and dose of any medication administered at the end of each day